jdhitsolutions/PSProjectStatus/README.md

 ### VS Code

-Likewise, in VS Code open the command palette and go to `PowerShell: Show Additional commands from PoweShell modules`.
+Likewise, in VS Code open the command palette and go to `PowerShell: Show Additional commands from PowerShell modules`.
 You should see an option to update.

 ![VSCode additional command](images/code-update.png)